ReactTooltip/react-tooltip/README.md

 Always try to keep the `<Tooltip />` component rendered, so if you're having issues with a tooltip you've placed inside a component which is placed/removed from the DOM dynamically, try to move the tooltip outside of it.

 We usually recommend placing the tooltip component directly inside the root component of your application (usually on `App.jsx`/`App.tsx`).
-You can also move the `import 'react-tooltip/dist/react-tooltip.css'` there.

 #### Dynamically generated anchor elements